• Skip to main content

 Check out my delicious recipe for fast and easy Apple Corn Chowder that would make a fabulous accompaniment for today's chopped salad.
 The flavors and textures will compliment each other nicely!

-Tips for making fall chopped salad:
+Tips for making this fall chopped salad:

 • Since this recipe calls for roasting the butternut squash and Brussels sprouts it takes a wee bit of advance preparation so when it's time to make the salad all the ingredients are chilled and at the same temperature.